rufat/CacherDB/README.md

 A simple in-memory cache for Node.js.

 ## Info
-This codebase is cloned from Tinycache (https://github.com/andyburke/tinycache).
+This codebase is cloned from [Tinycache](https://github.com/andyburke/tinycache).
 Thanks to Andy Burke.

 ## Installation